prashantofficial05/prashantofficial05/README.md

 **Goal:**
-To analyze movie review data, identify sentiment patterns, and build a machine learning model that accurately predicts the sentiment of each review.
+To analyze movie review data, identify sentiment patterns, and build a machine-learning model that accurately predicts the sentiment of each review.

 **Description:**
   The project utilizes movie review data to: